Nityant17/Cybersec-Stuff/picoCTF/General_Skills.md

 **Flag:** `picoCTF{h45h_sl1ng1ng_36e992a6}`

 This time they gave another complete file full of possible passwords but still just followed the PW 3 method and found the password and thus the flag!!!

+# Big Zip

+**Flag:** ``

+This challenge had a zipped file which conatined alot of directories, subdirectories and files so to flag inside here i just used grep with argument

+#